-Enhanced annuity – What they are and how to get one?
+Enhanced annuity – What they are and how to get one

-An enhanced annuity could be a way to boost your retirement income, this article talks abut how you may be eligible for more than you think at retirement, and exactly how to check.
+Depending on your circumstances, an enhanced annuity could be a way to boost your retirement income.
+Find out if you're eligible for more than you think at retirement and how to check.

 In a time of uncertainty, financial security is key.
 People are looking for reliable ways to secure their future income.
-Depending on your circumstances, an enhanced annuity could offer a powerful boost to your retirement income.
+Depending on your circumstances, an enhanced annuity could offer a boost to your retirement income.

 Here, we’re going to talk about how you may be eligible for more than you think at retirement, and exactly how to check.